 An alternate solution to restoring lost bone density is the zygomatic implant.
 This procedure anchors the implant in the zygoma bone, a part of the jawbone closer to the cheek that’s known for its high density.

 Zygomatic implants don’t involve the redistribution or reapplication of outside bone matter like grafting does.
 They generally don’t require as much recuperation time as bone grafts, which can take between six and twelve months of recovery time.
 Typical recovery from zygomatic implants can take around four months.

 Consult with your dentist to discuss the possibilities

 Lack of bone density is a hindrance to getting the dental implants that many people require, but it’s possible to repair or work around the issues of insufficient jawbone support.
-Let your dentist know that you’d like to learn more about your options.
+Schedule an appointment with your periodontist if you’d like to learn more about your options.